fatih-ml/House-price-prediction-ensemble-models-feature-engineering/.ipynb_checkpoints/README-checkpoint.md

 ## Methodology

 ### Machine Learning Models:
 The model-building process began systematically by employing a collection of 10 diverse algorithms, covering linear models, tree-based models, and ensemble methods like Gradient Boosting Regressor and LightGBM.
-Each algorithm underwent encapsulation within a pipeline through a custom function, with thorough evaluation focusing on metrics such as R2 score, RMSE, and cross-validated scores.
+Each algorithm underwent encapsulation within a pipeline through a custom function, with thorough evaluation focusing on metrics such as R2 score, mae, mse, RMSE, and cross-validated scores.
+But **RMSE was chosen the main metric** due to its sensitivity to the magnitude of errors, interpretability in the original unit of the target variable, mathematical convenience, and widespread use as a benchmark in the field.

 ### Key Findings & The Importance of Feature Engineering:
 A significant outcome of this notebook underscores the importance of domain knowledge and feature engineering.
 Default models achieved a 0.916 R2 score and 0.115 RMSE score without hyperparameter tuning, model blending or stacking, or further feature selection methods.
 Feature engineering and exploratory data analysis were pivotal in this accomplishment.